Every Place in Kansas – B

 Bismark Wabaunsee Lost Town German name.

 Bismarck Grove Douglas Lost Pace NA Bismarck Grove was once one of the most beautiful natural parks in the state.
-Later a fairground.
-Now part of Lawrence.
+Later, it was a fairground.
+Now, it is part of Lawrence.

 Bison Rush Current Town 1888-Present